Adidas football uniforms are the perfect fit for UW Huskies in more ways than one

 You probably have seen them by now, if you care – and a shocking number of people do.
 The uniforms will be unveiled to the world on July 10, but as one who has actually laid eyeballs on them, up close and impersonal, I feel compelled to give an opinion.

 I thought they looked clean and sharp – old-school enough to satisfy the traditionalists and modern enough to appease the younger crowd.
-We saw three combinations – gold pants and purple jersey, purple pants and white jersey, and white pants and gold jersey, all with the previous gold helmets (that are not under Adidas’ purview).
+We saw three combinations – gold pants and purple jersey, purple pants and white jersey, and white pants and white jersey, all with the previous gold helmets (that are not under Adidas’ purview).
 The plan is to unveil some gaudier alternate uniforms once or twice a year starting in 2020.

 The purple should be deep enough, the shoulder stripes snazzy enough, any signs of black absent enough to make people happy.
 Except we all know that some people will be unhappy.
 When it comes to the aesthetic of uniforms (or anything else in life, for that matter), consensus is virtually impossible.